fabzter/Yak/README.md

 * API.
 It's simple: Yak uses the YTS and The Movie Database APIs, same ones that Popcorn Time uses.

 ## How do I compile the solution?
-* Just open the .sln with VS 2013+, right-click on the solution, click "Enable NuGet Package Restore" and run F5.
+Just open the .sln with VS 2015, right-click on the solution, click "Enable NuGet Package Restore" and run F5.

+## What if I don't have VS 2015/.NET 4.6 yet?
+This project is using some of the new features of C# 6, such as null-propagation.
+So, keep it in mind this project won't compile on earlier versions without making some code change.